-THE 2010 BONDS
+THE 2012 BONDS

-Description of the 2010 Bonds
+Description of the 2012 Bonds

-The 2010 Series A Bonds and the 2010 Series B Bonds are being issued in the aggregate amount of \$17,210,000 and \$59,960,000, respectively, and will mature in the years and amounts shown on the inside cover of this Official Statement.
-The 2010 Bonds will be dated their date of issuance.
-Interest on the 2010 Bonds will be paid on March 1 and September 1 of each year, commencing March 1, 2011.
+The 2012 Bonds are being issued in the aggregate amount of \$98,250,000, and will mature on September 1 in the years and amounts, shown on the inside cover of this Official Statement.
+The 2012 Bonds will be dated their date of issuance.
+Interest on the 2012 Bonds will be paid on March 1 and September 1 of each year, commencing September 1, 2012.
+The 2012 Bonds are not subject to redemption prior to maturity.

-The 2010 Bonds are being issued only as fully registered bonds and, when issued, will be registered in the name of Cede & Co., as nominee for the Depository Trust Company ("DTC"), New York, New York.
-DTC will act as securities depository for the 2010 Bonds.
-Purchases of beneficial interest in the 2010 Bonds will be made in book-entry form in the denomination of \$5,000 or any integral multiple thereof.
-Purchasers will not receive certificates representing their interest in 2010 Bonds purchased.
-So long as DTC or its nominee, Cede & Co., is Bondowner, payments of the principal of and interest on the 2010 Bonds will be made directly to such Bondowner.
+The 2012 Bonds are being issued only as fully registered bonds and, when issued, will be registered in the name of Cede & Co., as nominee for the Depository Trust Company ("DTC"), New York, New York.
+DTC will act as securities depository for the 2012 Bonds.
+Purchases of beneficial interest in the 2012 Bonds will be made in book-entry form in the denomination of \$5,000 or any integral multiple thereof.
+Purchasers will not receive certificates representing their interest in 2012 Bonds purchased.
+So long as DTC or its nominee, Cede & Co., is Bondholder, payments of the principal of and interest on the 2012 Bonds will be made directly to such Bondholder.
 Disbursement of such payments to the DTC Participants (hereinafter defined) is the responsibility of DTC and disbursements of such payments to Beneficial Owners (hereinafter defined) is the responsibility of the DTC Participants and the Indirect Participants (hereinafter defined).
-See The 2010 Bonds - DTC and Book-Entry Only System.
+See Book-Entry Bonds.